adhithyakrishna/adhithyakrishna.github.io/content/en/tech/java_concurrency_in_practice/Fundamentals/thread_safety.md

 #### State of an object
 An object's state encompasses any data that can affect its externally visible behavior.
 An object's state is its data, stored in state variables such as instance or static fields.
-An object's state may include fields from other dependant objects.
-Example a ```HashMap```'s state is partially stored in the HashMap object itself, but also in many ```Map.Entry``` objects.
+An object's state may include fields from other dependent objects.
+Example a ```HashMap```'s state is partially stored in the Hash Map object itself, but also in many ```Map.Entry``` objects.

-***Shared:*** Variable could be accessed by multiple threads.
+**Shared Variable:** could be accessed by multiple threads.
-***Mutable:*** Value could change during its lifetime.
+**Mutable:** Value could change during its lifetime.

 #### Thread safety
 Threadsafety is about trying to protect the data from uncontrolled concurrent access.
 Whether an object needs to be thread-safe depends on whether it will be accessed from multiple threads.
-This is a property of ***how an object is used in a program and not what it does***.
+This is a property of **how an object is used in a program and not what it does**.

-Making an object thread-safe requires using ***synchronization*** to coordinate access to its mutable state.
-Failing to do so could result in ***data corruption and other undesirable consequences.***
+Making an object thread-safe requires using **synchronization** to coordinate access to its mutable state.
+Failing to do so could result in **data corruption and other undesirable consequences.**

 When more than one thread accesses a given state variable and one of them might write to it, they all must coordinate their access to it using synchronization.

-The primary mechanism for synchronization in Java is the ```synchronized``` keyword, which provides exclusive locking, but the term 'synchronization' also includes the use of
+The primary mechanism for synchronization in Java is the ``synchronized`` keyword, which provides exclusive locking, but the term 'synchronization' also includes the use of
-1)```volatile``` variables
+1)``volatile`` variables
 2) Explicit locks
 3) Atomic variables

 {{< boxmd >}}
-A program that omits the needed synchronization might ***appear to work***, passing its test and performing well for years, but it is still broken and may fail at any moment.
+A program that omits the needed synchronization might **appear to work**, passing its test and performing well for years, but it is still broken and may fail at any moment.
 {{< /boxmd >}}

 {{< boxmd >}}
 If multiple threads access the same mutable state variable without appropriate synchronization, the program is broken and there are three ways to fix it:
-1) Dont share the state variables across threads.
+1) Don't share the state variables across threads.
 2) Make the state variable immutable.
 3) Use synchronization whenever accessing the state variable.
 {{< /boxmd >}}
 If it easier to design a class to be thread-safe than to retrofit it for thread safety later.

 Object oriented techniques can help write well-organized, maintainable classes - such as encapsulation and data hiding - can also help create thread-safe classes.